Carpal tunnel release surgery in Cheltenham

 How to book a private consultation at Nuffield Health Cheltenham Hospital

-At Nuffield Health Cheltenham Hospital we insist act all patients undergo an initial consultation before proceeding with any treatment.
+At Nuffield Health Cheltenham Hospital all patients must undergo an initial consultation before proceeding with any treatment.
 Booking a consultation to see one of our hand and wrist surgeons is easier than you may think, simply call our hospital enquiry team on 01242 246 552 and we will find you an appointment time that works for you.
 Alternatively, fill in a contact form above and we will get back to you at a more convenient time.

 What is carpal tunnel syndrome?